 Why Get a Site Assessment First

 The only way to get an accurate quote for your home is a site assessment.
-It takes 30–60 minutes, costs nothing (no call-out fee), and means you get a fixed price before any work starts — not a “from” price that blows out when the electrician opens your switchboard.
+It takes 30–60 minutes and means you get a fixed price before any work starts — not a “from” price that blows out when the electrician opens your switchboard.

 Nick Cope Electrical offers free EV charger site assessments across Castle Hill, Baulkham Hills, Kellyville, Rouse Hill, and the wider Hills District.